 Honestly, when Kevin and I made the decision to have children I had no idea the amount of work and energy it takes to be a Mom.
 I had siblings growing up but I never had the responsibility of taking care of my younger sister.
-I had one babysitting job and I really disliked it!
+Before I had children, my only experience with childcare was one babysitting job and I really disliked it!
 So, that did not last long.
 Ok, another truth…I was so nervous when the boys arrived, I used the excuse that I had just had a c-section so I was unable to change their diapers for about three days.
 Needless to say, my learning curve was pretty steep.

 Once they came home I knew they were my responsibility and I immersed myself in their care.
 The girls had a different start as you heard about in many previous posts.
 Their first days were in the hospital.
 I knew what to do with the girls and nutritionally I had a plan for myself.
 I made a lot of mistakes the first time around both with the boys and myself so I had a lot of excellent new strategies to try.